Major Arcana Tarot Cards: Complete Meanings Guide

 The Major Arcana consists of 22 cards within the 78-card tarot deck.
 The word "Arcana" comes from the Latin word for "secrets," and these cards represent life's most profound spiritual lessons, karmic influences, and major turning points.
 While the Minor Arcana deals with everyday events and emotions, the Major Arcana tells the grand story of the soul's journey through life โ a narrative often called The Fool's Journey.

 Each Major Arcana card is numbered from 0 (The Fool) through 21 (The World), and together they trace a path from innocent beginnings through challenges, transformations, and ultimately, wholeness and completion.
+If you're brand new to tarot โ decks, spreads, the basics โ start with our beginner's guide to tarot and come back here for the card-by-card detail.

 A Brief History of Tarot